nobodyme/blog/content/TIL/disk-usage.md

-Had to debug a production outage,
+Had to debug a production outage today,
 Checking the httpd logs, figured the outage is due to 100% disk utilization, and server has gone for a graceful shutdown.
 Examining the disk usage via `df -h`, showed the root volume at 100%

-Looking into root volume however,
+Looking into root volume, however
 `du -h --max-depth=1`

 - /usr - 13G